damianhakert/damianhakert.github.io/source/posts/2016-06-29-may-2-2016-security-release-post-mortem.html.md

 vulnerabilities, but none have been as serious as the update for the "impersonate user" feature, now known as [CVE-2016-4340](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-4340).
 We released this feature in November of 2015 in GitLab 8.2.
-This feature enables admins to diagnose issues with their GitLab installation by allowing them to see what their users see.
+It enables admins to diagnose issues with their GitLab installation by allowing them to see what their users see.
 Since it was released, a number of members from the community helped improve the code, but nobody noticed there was a security hole in one of the controller methods.

 ## Discovering the hole